 This traditional Mexican cocktail is made with fresh grapefruit juice and tequila.
 My version has a subtle kick of heat from a chili-infused simple syrup.

-Most recently I decided to come up with a healthier version of the Paloma cocktail, a Mexican drink typically made with grapefruit soda such as Squirt or Jarritos.
+While Palomas aren’t your customary Thanksgiving drink, this seasonal cocktail is made with winter citrus fruits which are ripe and affordable this time of year.
+Typically made with grapefruit soda such as Squirt or Jarritos, I decided to come up with a healthier version.
 Instead of using store bought soda I decided to combine fresh grapefruit and lime juice with a chili-infused simple syrup.
 If you don’t want this to be spicy, simply omit the chilis.
 Ginger would be a great alternative as well.

 To bring all the flavors together I like to rim the glass with a combination of coarse Kosher salt and sugar.
 The subtle sweetness from the grapefruit juice, tartness from the lime juice and spicy-sweet simple syrup create the ultimate well-balanced cocktail.
 Tequila is used traditionally but gin or vodka would work too.

 Want more Friendsgiving inspiration?
 Sabra wants to help you bring your friends together for an unforgettable Friendsgiving.
 Visit their Pinterest board for recipes, décor, ideas and more inspiration here.

 Your straw is waiting.

 Grapefruit Paloma Cocktail